Actively Recruiting

 - Diagnosis of uterine, ovarian/fallopian tube/primary peritoneal, cervical, or vulvar cancer

-- Planned chemotherapy regimen of 6-9 cycles of paclitaxel and carboplatin or cisplatin with or without VEGF inhibition, with or without immunotherapy, and with or without HER2-directed therapy (for Arms A and B)
+- Planned chemotherapy with 6-9 cycles of paclitaxel and carboplatin or cisplatin, with or without VEGF inhibition, immunotherapy, or HER2-directed therapy (Arms A and B)

 - Eastern Cooperative Oncology Group performance status of 0 to 2